rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 PHP-FPM will create a new process to replace one that has processed several requests equivalent to `pm.max_requests`.

-By default the value of `pm.max_requests` is 0, meaning processes are never recycled.
-Using the `pm.max_requests` option can be interesting for applications with memory leaks.
+By default, the value of `pm.max_requests` is 0, meaning processes are never recycled.
+The `pm.max_requests` option can be attractive for applications with memory leaks.

 A third mode of operation is the `ondemand` mode.
 This mode only starts a process when it receives a request.
-It is not an optimal mode for sites with strong influences and is reserved for specific needs (sites with very weak requests, management backend, and so on.).
+It is not an optimal mode for sites with strong influences and is reserved for specific needs (sites with feeble requests, management backend, etc.).

 !!!
 Note